 While exploring Downtown Haines, we saw a giant hammer on the main street.
 Intrigued, we investigated to find The Hammer Museum!

-The hammer museum had, flexible hammers, curved hammers, gold hammers, soft hammers, big hammers, small hammers and every other kind of hammer you can think of.
-Being a mechanical nerd and wannabe blacksmith this museum was right up Tom’s alley.
+The Hammer Museum has flexible hammers, curved hammers, gold hammers, soft hammers, big hammers, small hammers, and every other kind of hammer you can think of!
+Being a mechanical nerd and wannabe blacksmith, this museum was right up Tom’s alley.

 After getting parked we went topside to watch our departure.
 These boats make some long treks, up and down the Alaska Coast and way out into the Aleutian Islands.
-One thing that some passengers do is setup tents on the deck, sleep under the heat lamps, or make one of the indoor lounges home for the journey.
-While they may not be cruise ships they are an economical way to get around the coast.
+Some passengers do is set up tents on the deck, sleep under the heat lamps, or make one of the indoor lounges home for the journey.
+While they may not be cruise ships, they are an economical way to get around the coast.

 As we neared Skagway the first thing we noticed were the cruise ships.
 We were told that this port can handle 5 ships at once as this is a popular cruise destination.
 After a rough docking we headed back to our vehicle to disembark.

-As we had hoped, we awoke to a much nicer day and continued our drive and made our 7th border crossing of the trip back into Canada.
-We had been down so many beautiful roads on this trip, but this one was definitely top of our list winding along breathtaking remote lakes.
+As luck would have it, we awoke to a much nicer day and continued our drive and made our 7th border crossing of the trip back into Canada.
+We had been down so many beautiful roads on this trip, but this one was definitely top of our list winding along breathtaking remote lakes!

 About an hour and a half north of the border we came to the small town of Carcross, the name being shortened from its original designation as Caribou Crossing.
 The town is famous for mountain biking, and being home to the World’s Smallest Desert!

 …Okay, it’s not really a desert, but it looks like one, and stands out because these tan-colored dunes seem to be completely out of place here in the north.
 When massive glacial lakes of the past dried, this sand was left behind and blown into this one square mile patch of sand that we had a blast hiking and playing on.